-Girls' Uniform
+Girls Uniform

-- ♦ Black Blazer Polyester mix (with badge sewn in) - White School Shirt/Blouse - School grey pleated skirt or school grey trousers - Plain fine Burgundy V-neck jumper (wool or courtelle) COMPULSORY BETWEEN 1ST OCTOBER AND 30TH APRIL - Black 60 denier tights - Plain black shoes not canvas (heel height must be less than 5cm) - Trainers and school sweatshirts are only to be worn during PE - School tie - Plain black coat - From 1st May until 31st October the following may be worn:

-- White short sleeved shirt/blouse

-- Plain white ankle socks (one pair) -Years 8 & 9

-- 20 denier black tights Years 10-14
+- Black Blazer Polyester mix (with badge sewn in) - White school shirt/blouse - School grey pleated skirt or school grey trousers - Plain fine burgundy V-neck jumper (wool or courtelle) COMPULSORY BETWEEN 1ST OCTOBER AND 30TH APRIL - Black 60 denier tights - Plain black shoes not canvas (heel height must be less than 5cm) - Trainers are only to be worn during PE - School tie - Plain black coat (no markings or logos) Error 1st May until 21st October the following - From 1st May until 31st October the following may be worn: - White short sleeved shirt/blouse - Plain white ankle socks (one pair) Years 8 & 9 - 20 denier black tights Years 10 14

-JEWELLERY is not permitted with the exception of a wrist watch HAIR should be of natural colouring and long hair should be tied back for practical lessons
+JEWELLERY is not permitted with the exception of a wrist watch

+HAIR should be of natural colouring and long hair should be tied back for practical lessons.
+Hair accessories must be either plain burgundy or plain black.

-MAKE-UP only light foundation is permitted if any is to be worn.
+MAKE-UP - only light foundation is permitted if any make-up is to be worn.
 No nail polish or false nails.
+PIERCINGS - are not permitted